For those interested in telecommuting jobs either because you want more work-life balance

 Now that you can see that many types of professions may lend themselves to remote working, where do you begin to find a telecommuting job?

 .
 Many mainstream job-listing sites have places where you can search for telecommuting jobs and remote work but we found 34 places online where you can find and filter specifically for telecommuting jobs.

 If you’re mostly happy with your job but you’d prefer to get your work done at home, think about what would change if you weren’t going into your office each day.
 Are you constantly collaborating with your coworkers or having meetings with clients while at work?
-If so, that doesn’t mean working from home is impossible -- but before you raise the issue with your boss, you’ll need to have a proposal for how you can successfully remain part of the team even if you’re not present.
+If so, that doesn’t mean working from home is impossible — but before you raise the issue with your boss, you’ll need to have a proposal for how you can successfully remain part of the team even if you’re not present.
 Whether you commit to being on Skype during work hours or you plan regular phone calls, make sure it doesn’t seem like you’ll be any less reachable.

 If you’re thinking of leaving your job and you’re interested in a more flexible arrangement, consider what kinds of companies and jobs might offer what you want.
-Oftentimes computer/IT jobs and arts-related jobs like writing, graphic design, social media jobs, and photography can easily -- and perhaps even more productively -- be done at home.
+Oftentimes computer/IT jobs and arts-related jobs like writing, graphic design, social media jobs and photography can easily — and perhaps even more productively — be done at home.